knxd/knxd/doc/inifile.rst

     The delay between transmissions, in milliseconds.

-    Mandatory.
+    Optional.
+The default is 20 msec.

+  * delay-per-byte

+    Additional delay per byte of longer messages, in milliseconds.

+    Optional; the default is 1 msec, which roughly corresponds to one byte at 9600 baud (speed of the KNX bus).

+    Note that the fixed part of the protocol is ignored here: a "short write" has an additional length delay of zero.
+The fixed-overhead part of the KNX protocol should be factored into the per-message delay.

+The pace filter's timer starts when a packet has successfully been transmitted.
+Thus it should only be necessary in front of the multicast driver (which does not have transmission confirmation).
+However, there are buggy KNX interfaces out there which acknowledge reception of packets *before* checking whether they have free buffer space for more data …

-Note that this filter acts globally, i.e. delays transmission to *all* interfaces, if there is no queue in front of it.
+Note that knxd schedules packet transmission synchronously.
+Thus, this filter acts globally (it delays transmission to *all* interfaces) unless there is a ``queue`` filter in front of it.

 monitor
 -------